 These fruity muffins are absolutely at their best eaten warm from the oven.
 Like most muffins, they go slightly stale the day after baking but you can warm then in the microwave for around 20 seconds to give them a new lease of life.

-Yes, these muffins freeze very successfully.
+Yes, they freeze very successfully.
 Place the completely cooled muffins in an airtight freezer container or freezer bags and store for up to three months.

 did you make this recipe?

-I really hope you loved these mincemeat muffins!
+I really hope you loved it!
 Leave me a comment below and don’t forget to rate the recipe by clicking on the stars in the recipe card.

 more fruit cakes and bakes for you to try